 Chief Agbaso immidietely proceeded to court and prayed the court to clarify if it was possible to cancel the governorship election and uphold that of the State House of Assembly held simultaneously on the same day with votes cast in the same ballot boxes, while also challenging the legality of the poll cancellation.

-Not even in the nine affected local government areas did INEC cancel any of the results of that election, which suggests that the Iwu led INECs claim was just a charade meant to stop an Owerri zone aspiration as has been the trend eversince.
+Not even in the nine affected local government areas did INEC cancel any of the results of that election, which suggests that the Iwu led INECs claim was just a charade meant to stop an Owerri zone aspiration and input an Okigwe governorship instead.
+It was an opportunity Okigwe zone could not miss with their man at the helm of INEC affairs.

 Despite the fact that the final compilation had been done and all that was left was for the REC to announce the results in favor of the winner Agbaso, the REC allegedly absconded only to reappear in the company of soldiers and armed policemen, announcing to the amazement of Imo people, that the election had been cancelled.